vshk/EmailResponsiveTemplates/README.md

 ## Getting Started

-####### Once you clone the directory on your local machine run the below command in your root to install required node modules.
+###### Once you clone the directory on your local run the below command to install required node modules.

 ```shell
 npm install